flaglyco/flagly-api/README.md

 ## Development and Running

-Switchboard is built with SBT.
-So, standard SBT tasks like `clean`, `compile` and `run` can be used.
+Flagly is built with SBT.
+So, standard tasks like `clean`, `compile` and `run` can be used inside SBT console.

 ## Testing

-To run all the tests, use `test` task of SBT.
+To run all the tests, use `test` in SBT console.

-To run specific test(s), use `testOnly fullyQualifiedTestClassName1 fullyQualifiedTestClassName2 ...`
+To run specific test(s), use `testOnly testClassName1 testClassName2 ...` in SBT console.

 ## Contributing